kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 Excerpt-Outline-Mindmap-Editor lets you visually structure text excerpts as mindmaps using a  drag-and-drop system.

 The underlying data model remains a standard Markdown outline (indented list) — fully compatible with Obsidian’s editor and outline plugins such as [Lineage](https://github.com/ycnmhd/obsidian-lineage).
-There is no proprietary format and no external storage.
+There is no proprietary format and no external storage, just Outline in Markdown (and a little bit of frontmatter).

 ---

 ## Key Features

-- Drag-and-drop support for creating and editing hierarchical structures
-- Each node represents a list item in a Markdown outline
+- Drag-and-drop support for creating and editing hierarchical structures (each node represents a list item in a Markdown outline)
-- Dragging a node into another creates a parent-child relationship
-- When dragging a node, all its children move with it
+- Dragging a node into another creates a parent-child relationship.
+When dragging a node, all its children move with it.
 - Hover buttons allow adding new child and sibling nodes directly in the mindmap
 - Node deletion supports:
   - Removing a single node from its parent
   - Deleting a node along with all its children
--  undo/redo buttons
+- Undo/redo buttons let you – you guessed it – undo and redo actions (until you close a file).
-- storing layout options in frontmatter of the respective file
+- Layout options are specific to a file and are stored in frontmatter of the respective file.

 ---